solaranamnesis/edward-charles-howard/experiments-observations-stony-metalline-substances-fallen-on-earth-native-iron/full-text-english.md

 Mr. King, the learned author of _Remarks concerning Stones said to have fallen from the Clouds, in these Days, and in ancient Times_, has adduced quotations of the greatest antiquity, descriptive of the descent of fallen stones; and, could it be thought necessary to add antique testimonies to those instanced by so profound an antiquarian, the quotations of Mons.
 Falconet, in his papers upon Bætilia, inserted in the _Histoire des Inscriptions et Belles-Lettres_*; the quotations in Zahn's _Specula Physico-mathematica Historiana_*; the _Fisica Sotterranea_ of Giacinto Gemma; the works of Pliny, and others, might be referred to.

 *) Tom.
-6. P. 519. et Tom.
-23. P. 228.
+6. p.
+519. and Tom.
+23. p.
+228.

 *) Fol.
 1696.
 Vol. 1. p.
 385. where a long enumeration of stones fallen from the sky is given.

-Dr. Chladni, in his _Observations on the Mass of Iron found in Siberia, and on other Masses of the like Kind_, as well as in his _Observations on Fire-balls and bard Bodies fallen from the Atmosphere_, has collected almost every modern instance of phenomena of this nature.
+Dr. Chladni, in his _Observations on the Mass of Iron found in Siberia, and on other Masses of the like Kind_, as well as in his _Observations on Fire-balls and hard Bodies fallen from the Atmosphere_, has collected almost every modern instance of phenomena of this nature.

 Mr. Southey relates an account, juridically authenticated, of a stone weighing 10 lbs. which was heard to fall in Portugal, Feb.
 19, 1796, and was taken, still warm, from the ground.*